-Oranjewoud N.V. has received a loan of € 7 million.
-The interest rate is 4% per year and the duration is more than 5 years.
+The interest rate of the loan from Antea Nederland B.V. of €7.3 million is 4% per year and the duration is more than 5 years.
 The loan can be repaid any time.

-All Dutch wholly-owned associates, which are not a part of Strukton Groep, are part of the tax group for corporate income tax purposes of Oranjewoud N.V. (with the exception of Edel Grass B.V.).
+All Dutch wholly-owned associates, which are not a part of Strukton Groep, are part of the tax group for corporate income tax purposes of Oranjewoud N.V..
 Consequently, the aforesaid companies are jointly and severally liable for corporate income tax liabilities of Oranjewoud N.V. and the companies forming part of this tax group.
 Within this tax group, the corporate income tax will be settled with current accounts.
-The corporate income tax is calculated by applying the current rate (2020 and 2019: 25%) to the profit before taxes.
+The corporate income tax is calculated by applying the current rate (2021 and 2020: 25%) to the profit before taxes.
 Please refer for a total overview of the applicable entities to note 31.
-Furthermore, Oranjewoud N.V. and its Group companies established in the Netherlands with the exception of all Strukton Groep entities are jointly and sever-ally liable for the credit facility.
+Furthermore, Oranjewoud N.V. and its Group companies established in the Netherlands with the exception of all Strukton Groep entities are jointly and severally liable for the credit facility.
 For more details we refer to note 18 in the consolidated financial statements.